aerogear/aerogear-unifiedpush-server/website/docs/introduction/how-it-works.md

 ## Privacy Note

-As explained in the [How the UnifiedPush Server works](/docs/introduction/how-it-works) section, the payload of the push notification is delivered to 3rd party Push Network providers, like Google or Apple.
+As explained above, the payload of the push notification is delivered to 3rd party Push Network providers, like Google or Apple.

 :::warning
 It is highly recommended to not sent any send sensitive personal or confidential information belonging to an individual (e.g. a social security number, financial account or transactional information, or any information where the individual may have a reasonable expectation of secure transmission) as part of any Push Notification!